Collect Trellix Network Security Audit (formerly FireEye NX Audit) logs

 sudo journalctl -u observiq-otel-collector -f

-To restart the Bindplane agent in Windows, do the following:
+To restart the Bindplane agent in Windows:

 1. Choose one of the following options: